Wednesday, 23 January 2008

 Coy Subhash Ghai

-I was reading an article some where about the different remakes being planned in Bollywood, including a remake of Karz, with an original title called Karzzzz with our very own nasal popstar Himesh Reshmaiyya and that it was first proposed to Subhash Ghai, who refused saying that it will not be correct to remake a film like Karz!
+I was reading an article about the different remakes being planned in Bollywood.
+These include a remake of Karz, with a new and an original title called Karzzzz.
+It will be made with our very own nasal heart-throb Himesh Reshmaiyya.
+It seems that the remake was first proposed to Subhash Ghai, who refused it saying that it will not be correct to remake a film like Karz!

 And I was thinking, wasn't Karz "inspired" by "The Reincarnation of Peter Proud"?